MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 :::image type="content" source="media/cicd-tutorial/update-required-icon.png" alt-text="Screenshot of source control icon showing one difference.":::

-You can update the workspace manually or automatedly:
+You can update the workspace manually or automated:

 ### [Manual update workspace](#tab/manual)